 Here are some of the lessons Fox faculty members learned during virtual teaching that they intend to carry with them back to the classroom.

-Bora Ozkan, associate professor of finance and academic director of Online MBA and Online BBA*
+Bora Ozkan, associate professor of finance and academic director of Online MBA*

 A lot of professors I’ve talked to, especially at the Fox School in our online classes, did “flipped” classrooms, meaning we allowed students to watch the lectures and study before coming to class.
 We’d then spend the class time reinforcing those learning outcomes.
 I think a majority of the faculty saw the benefit of that and how much they can actually achieve.
 Even though it’s a three-hour class, if they can make the student come prepared to class, they can have a much more effective experience.
 So I think one of the biggest things I see is using the flipped classroom.